MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-deployment-pipelines.md

 1. A *build* pipeline is triggered, that eventually uploads the changes to the *dev* stage using Fabric Git APIs.
 If needed, the pipeline can trigger additional APIs to start post-deployment operations/tests in the *dev* stage.
 1. After the *dev* deployment is completed, A release pipeline kicks in to deploy the changes from *dev* stage to *test* stage.
 Automated and manual tests should take place after the deployment, to ensure that the changes are well-tested before reaching production.
-1. After tests have been completed, and the release manager has approved to deploy to ‘Prod’ stage, the release to ‘Prod’ can kick in and complete the deployment.
+1. After tests have been completed, and the release manager has approved to deploy to *Prod* stage, the release to *Prod* can kick in and complete the deployment.

 When should I consider this option: